qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Sweepers
 --------

-Sweeper objects, represented by the :class:`qibolab.sweeper.Sweeper` class, stand as a crucial component in experiments and calibration tasks within the Qibolab framework.
+Sweeper objects, represented by the :class:`qibolab.Sweeper` class, stand as a crucial component in experiments and calibration tasks within the Qibolab framework.

 Consider a scenario where a resonator spectroscopy experiment is performed.
 This process involves a sequence of steps: